Cutpoints of invariant subcontinua of polynomial Julia sets

 \section{Introduction}

 The plane fixed point problem is a central problem in continuum theory.
-While solving it in full generality is still elusive, advances have been recently made in certain cases \cite{bfmot13}.
-In particular, by \cite{bfmot13}, for \emph{positively oriented branched covering maps of the plane} the existence of a fixed point \emph{with specific properties} can be established even inside non-invariant continua (provided specific conditions hold).
-In this paper we use tools from \cite{bfmot13}, prove new fixed point results in the same spirit, and use them to tackle some topological problems of polynomial dynamics.
+While solving it in full generality is still elusive, advances have been recently made in certain cases.
+In particular, by \cite{bfmot13}, for \emph{positively oriented branched covering maps of the plane} the existence of a fixed point \emph{with specific properties} can be established even inside non-invariant continua (provided certain conditions hold).
+In this paper we use tools from \cite{bfmot13}, prove new fixed point results in the same spirit, and rely upon them to tackle some topological problems of polynomial dynamics.
 In the Introduction we assume knowledge of complex dynamics and give preliminary versions of our main results; later we make more detailed statements.